ellabellla/lmk/README.md

 # LMK (Lyn Mechanical Keyboard) WORK IN PROGRESS
 LMK is a "smart" mechanical keyboard built using a raspberry pi zero.

 This project is a work in progress.
-I had hoped I would get it done over uni holidays but it got away from me.
 Currently I have a working prototype keyboard that sends keystrokes, runs arbitrary code, moves the mouse using a joystick, and generally does keyboard stuff.

-The case design needs to be improved.
-The hand wiring, although cheap and easy, is a lot messier and could be improved with a custom PCB.
-The software is very rough and needs better testing.

 ## Software
 LMKLib is a software suite that sets up a RPI Zero as a "smart" keyboard.
 It is made up of 3 major parts: